peledins/azure-content/articles/service-fabric/service-fabric-cluster-security.md

 you are have the information you need to set up a secure cluster.
 Go to Step3.

-**Step 2.5**: If want to create a new Self Signed Cert and upload it to the Key Vault.
+**Step 2.5**: If you want to create a new Self Signed Cert and upload it to the Key Vault.

 Log in to your Azure Account